natcap/invest.users-guide/source/en/recreation.rst

     + **avg_pr_UD**: average of pr_TUD and pr_TUD.
 This variable is logit-transformed and then used as the response variable in the regression model.

-+ **regression_coefficients.txt** (output if Compute Regression is selected):
++ **regression_summary.txt** (output if Compute Regression is selected):

   + This is a text file output of the regression analysis.
 It includes :math:`\beta_p` estimates for each predictor variable (see :ref:`rec-how-it-works`).
-It also contains a “server id hash” value which can be used to correlate the PUD result with the data available on the PUD server.
+It also contains a “server id hash” value which can be used to correlate the PUD and TUD result with the data available on the server.
 If these results are used in publication this hash should be included with the results for reproducibility.

++ **regression_coefficients.csv** (output if Compute Regression is selected):

+  + Tabular output of the coefficient estimates also included in "regression_summary.txt"

-+ **scenario_results.shp** (output if Scenario Predictor Table is provided):
++ **scenario_results.gpkg** (output if Scenario Predictor Table is provided):

-  + This shapefile matches "regression_data.shp", but its fields come from the predictors defined in the Scenario Predictor Table and there is an additional field:
+  + This shapefile matches "regression_data.gpkg", but its fields come from the predictors defined in the Scenario Predictor Table and there is an additional field:

   + **pr_UD_est**: The estimated **avg_pr_UD** for each polygon.
-Estimated using the regression coefficients for each predictor in **regression_coefficients.txt**
+Estimated using the regression coefficients for each predictor in **regression_coefficients.csv**

 + **natcap.invest...client-log...txt**